jiac3366/jiac3366/README.md

-- 👋 Hi, I’m Chase Chen
+- 👋 Hi, I’m Chase
-- 👀 I’m interested in Python/Develops/ML.
+- I’m focusing on Python/Golang Backend Dev.
-- 🌱 I’m currently reading DDIA, learning AutoML, K8s.
+- Also be interested in AI training schedule platform.

 <!---